Moises757PRO/pindows/README.md

 and press enter

 ### Direct
-run "pin.cmd"
+run "pin.cmd",
-only that, no more
+only that, no more,
 what? why do you look me in that manner?
 UGH, only go to the other subti--